TryHackMeNow/CyberLab/README.md

 # CyberLab

 *VirtualBox*-based hacking lab which can be run on a single PC.
 All lab computers (hosts) are virtual machines executed within *VirtualBox*.
-The hosts are partitioned into a LAN, WAN and a DMZ subnet.
+The hosts are partitioned into a LAN, WAN and a DMZ network segment.
 The traffic between the subnets is routed by a pfSense firewall router.
 The firewall router is itself a virtual machine.
 Hosts include a Kali-Linux-based attacker box, Metasploitable- and OWASP-BWA victim boxes and a Windows domain controller.

 ![Network Overview](./Illustrations/CyberLab%20Overview.drawio.svg)